-Lukas Ziewer, Group Chief Risk Officer
+Michael Koller, Group Chief Risk Officer

-Mr. Ziewer resigned from his role as Group Chief Risk Officer as at 31 May 2023.
-However, he will continue to be employed by the Athora Group during the transition period to the new Group Chief Risk Officer.
-A new Group Chief Risk Officer will be appointed in due course, subject to regulatory and other relevant approvals.
-The Group Chief Risk Officer role reports jointly to the Group CEO and Risk Committee chair of the Board to ensure independence in the operations of the group risk function.
-He or she manages Athora's overall risk agenda and his or her team supports the wider risk community across Athora in collectively identifying and managing risks related to the Athora businesses.
+Mr. Koller joined Athora in June 2023 and reports jointly to the Group CEO and Risk Committee Chair to ensure independence in the operations of the Group risk function.
+He manages Athora's overall risk agenda and his team supports the wider risk community across Athora in collectively identifying and managing risks related to the Athora businesses.